btclayer2/lnd-hub/docs/node-runner.docker.en.md

       bitcoind.rpcpolling=true
       ```

-    **Note**: If you set `bitcoin.node` to a full node (`btcd` or `bitcoind`) without specifying remote node information, lnd will internally start a full node synchronization.
+    > **Note**: If you set `bitcoin.node` to a full node (`btcd` or `bitcoind`) without specifying remote node information, lnd will internally start a full node synchronization.
 This process will consume significant time and storage space.

-    If you don’t have a full node, you can use the lightweight neutrino configuration from the `lnd.conf.example`. lnd will automatically sync data (approximately 10 minutes).
+    If you don’t have a full node, you can use the light neutrino configuration from the `lnd.conf.example`. lnd will automatically sync data (approximately 10 minutes).
+When using light nodes like `neutrino`, it is recommended to increase the number of addpeer peer nodes appropriately to speed up synchronization, and the `lnd.conf.example` already has recommended settings.

     ```toml
     [Application Options]